Maybe Accepting Guests

 One Amazing Thing I’ve Done

 Have four great kids, and their mother too.
 All grown and growing up now.
-Three of them born at home, having to deliver the youngest.
+And now a grandfather November 2015.
+Three of my children born at home, having to deliver the youngest.

 Love you all.